MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-work-item-tracking.md

 When the document is posted, the item tracking entries are carried to the associated item ledger entries.

-### <a name="to-handle-serial-and-lot-numbers-when-getting-receipt-lines-from-a-purchase-invoice"></a>To handle serial and lot numbers when getting receipt lines from a purchase invoice
+### To handle serial and lot numbers when getting receipt lines from a purchase invoice

 When you use functionality to get posted receipt or shipment lines from related invoices or credit memos, then any item tracking lines on the warehouse documents are transferred automatically, however, they are processed in a special way.